rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Please provide the value as an integer in $USD (US Dollars).

 Type: free form (optional)

+### What funding arrangement would you prefer?

+Regardless of whether you are currently funded or not, assume that some entity would fund your Rust Project contributions.
+What kind of arrangement would you prefer?

+Rank only those arrangements that would work for you, and order them by preference (the most preferred arrangement should be at the top).

+Type: ranking (optional)

+- Full-time employment
+- Part-time employment
+- Full-time contracting
+- Part-time contracting
+- Grants

 ### Would you potentially like to be included on a public list of contributors looking for funding?